santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

-In this article I will show you how to add client side validation in control [![](http://2.bp.blogspot.com/_iY3Ra2OqpkA/SAy6R-aITCI/AAAAAAAAA1I/GoAQkQUi6-4/s400/gd.bmp)](https://www.blogger.com/blog/post/edit/6673695286148904603/9000027923423660310#)
+In this article I will show you how to add client side validation in control that is inside GridView.
+These control can be textbox or checkbox this program will handle easily.
+The code is very easy to understand.
+Just copy paste the code in ASP.NET webapplication and you are done.
+[![](http://2.bp.blogspot.com/_iY3Ra2OqpkA/SAy6R-aITCI/AAAAAAAAA1I/GoAQkQUi6-4/s400/gd.bmp)](https://www.blogger.com/blog/post/edit/6673695286148904603/9000027923423660310#)